SimonBlanke/Gradient-Free-Optimizers/README.md

 ### General optimization arguments

-The following arguments are necessary for each optimization class:
+The following arguments can be passed to each optimization class:

 - search_space
   - Pass the search_space to the optimizer class to define the space were the optimization algorithm can search for the best parameters for the given objective function.